pulumi/docs/content/blog/cd-made-easy-with-pulumi-and-azure-pipelines/index.md

 ---
 title: "CI/CD Made Easy with Pulumi and Azure Pipelines"
 authors: ["praneet-loke"]
-tags: ["Azure", "CI/CD"]
+tags: ["Azure", "CI/CD", "New-Features"]
 date: "2019-05-06"

-description: "Announcing a new open-source extension to Azure Pipelines.
-You can now use Pulumi in your Azure Pipelines workflows."
+summary: "Announcing a new open-source extension to Azure Pipelines!
+Use the Pulumi task in your Azure Pipelines build/release definitions without the need for custom scripts."
+meta_image: "RELATIVE_TO_PAGE/add-pulumi.png"
 ---

-[Azure DevOps is very popular among teams that want a single place to manage their development pipelines, Git repositories, builds, releases, and test plans.
+Azure DevOps is very popular among teams that want a single place to manage their development pipelines, Git repositories, builds, releases, and test plans.
 Pulumi's open-source tools are a great choice for developers and operators deploying infrastructure as code on Azure.
 With